stoeps13/connections-doc/source/admin/admin/t_admin_communities_config_event_log_cleanup.md

     CommunitiesConfigService.showConfig\(\)

+    !!! note
-    **Note:** After updating any of the configuration settings, you can use this command again to display your updates.
+    After updating any of the configuration settings, you can use this command again to display your updates.

 5. To modify the setting for the scheduled task, use the following command: